-Capital costs include a bus replacement, Maintenance Yard and Whitney Center upgrades, and bus shelters and amenities for a projected five-year budget of \$512,000.
-Capital costs, at a minimum, may be funded by FTA 5311 or FTA 5339 funds, Measure R, and TDA.
-Other potential capital funding opportunities should be monitored regularly as the recent federal and State emphasis on reducing greenhouse gases increasingly relies on alternative transportation modes such as public transit.
+There are no anticipated capital costs between FY2018-2021.Capital costs, at a minimum, may be funded by FTA 5311 or FTA 5339 funds, Measure R, and TDA.
+For future capital costs, other potential capital funding opportunities should be monitored regularly as the federal and State emphasis on reducing greenhouse gases increasingly relies on alternative transportation modes such as public transit.